4.1. Overview

 4.1.3.3.
 Multithreading

-By default, multithreading parallelizes tasks like raytracing and image rendering.
-However, this is undesired in some cases, especially when debugging or running multiple raytracers in parallel.
+By default, multithreading parallelizes tasks like raytracing, focus search and image rendering.
+However, it can be undesired in some cases, especially when debugging or running multiple raytracers in parallel.
 Multithreading can be turned off with:

 ot.global_options.multi_threading = False